-In its simplest form self-transcendence involves seeking to do better than before.
-It involves transcending our previous achievements, capacities and results.
+A unique quality of the races organised by the Sri Chinmoy Marathon Team is their focus on self-transcendence, a philosophy powerfully advocated by Sri Chinmoy.
+In its simplest form self-transcendence involves seeking to do better than before - going beyond our previous achievements, capacities and results.

 Self-transcendence can take place with different aspects of our self - physical, mental, emotional and spiritual.
-They are many different ways we can seek self-transcendence, but the ultimate self-transcendence is integral i.e. the greatest physical self-transcendence comes from not just training the body, but also all our mental, emotional and spiritual capacities.
+They are many different ways we can seek self-transcendence, but the ultimate self-transcendence is integral; it comes not just from training the body, but also from developing all our mental, emotional and spiritual capacities.

 Self-Transcendence in sport